No of people | Price per person |

 After breakfast, we'll go on a short adventure to the Everest View Hotel.
 It's a 3-4 hour round trip, but the views of Mount Everest and Mt.
 Ama Dablam make it worthwhile.

-After soaking in the stunning scenery, we'll return to Namche Bazaar.
-The rest of the day is ours to explore this vibrant town, meet the friendly locals, visit the Sherpa Museum and discover hidden gems.
+The rest of the day is yours to explore this vibrant town, meet the friendly locals, visit the Sherpa Museum and discover hidden gems.

 We'll end the day relaxing at our comfortable teahouse.